breezeight/nicola_blog/_guides/expressjs.markdown

 - Each express app has a `_router`, it is an instance of the Router object, app.use and app.route are just proxied to the same function of \_router
 - app.<method> delegate to the default application Router.
-- It just stores the route in the applications router using its route method, then passes on the handler to route.<method>

 The routers route() method is defined in lib/router/index.js: https://github.com/expressjs/express/blob/4.18/lib/router/index.js